 You can now add Homemade Blackened Seasoning to your collection of homemade spice blends!
 Simply sprinkle over chicken, fish or veggies.
 Roast, grill or cook in a hot cast iron skillet (with butter) to form a delicious exterior spice crust.

 Today I’ve got a new spice blend for you to make at home!
 Are you excited?
 I’m excited.
-Because, as I’ve said before, why buy pre-made spice blends when you can easily make them yourself.
-Saving you money because you most likely have most (if not all) these spices in your kitchen already.
+Because, as I’ve said before, why buy pre-made spice blends when you can easily make them yourself?
+Because you most likely have most (if not all) these spices in your kitchen already.

 What is Blackened Seasoning?